 10. Filing.
 Applications must be filed in duplicate, each containing original signatures, notaries and photographs and must be accompanied by an original and four copies of a properly executed Authorization and Release Form and two completed FBI fingerprint cards.
 Applicants shall, at their own expense, arrange to be fingerprinted on cards provided to them by the board.
 Applications submitted with fingerprint cards obtained from any other agency or jurisdiction shall be rejected.
 Resubmission following a rejected application shall be subject to such late fees as are set out in S.C.R.
 54.

 11. Supplemental Information.
-In addition to an original and one copy of the application for admission, all applicants must submit two letters of reference, certified law school transcripts, and Department of Motor Vehicle printouts from every state in which the applicant has been licensed to drive in the five years immediately preceding the filing of the application.
+All applicants must submit two letters of reference, certified law school transcripts, certificated undergraduate transcripts, and Department of Motor Vehicle printouts from every state in which the applicant has been licensed to drive in the five years immediately preceding the submission of the application.
 In addition to the foregoing, all attorney applicants (as defined in S.C.R.
 54(2)) must provide certificates of good standing and disciplinary history reports from each jurisdiction in which they have successfully taken and passed the bar examination, whether or not the applicant is licensed in that jurisdiction.
-If possible, these items should accompany the application, but in any event shall be filed not later than 21 days after mailing of the supplemental package to the applicant by the admissions director, with the exception of certified law school transcripts from the applicants who have not graduated from law school at the time of submission of the application, which must be submitted within the time frames set forth in S.C.R.
+These items shall be filed not later than 21 days after mailing of the supplemental package to the applicant by the admissions director, with the exception of certified law school transcripts from the applicants who have not graduated from law school at the time of submission of the application, which must be submitted within the time frames set forth in S.C.R.
 55(2).

 12. Applicants Reapplying for Admission.
 Applicants who have previously applied for admission to the State Bar of Nevada must submit all the documentation required for first-time applicants, with the exception of educational transcripts and letters of reference.
 If prior application was made more than one year preceding the year of application, however, letters of reference must be resubmitted.